pmattos/ExpandableTextEditor/README.md

 The [`ExpandableTextView`][ExpandableTextView] view wraps a [`UITextView`][UITextView], providing all expected multi-line text editing capabilities.
 The `UITextView` delegate is implemented by an internal, per view [`SMTEDelegateController`][SMTEDelegateController] instance.
 The global TextExpander settings are controlled by the [`TextExpanderStatus`][TextExpanderStatus] singleton.

-Finally, the sample app shows two `ExpandableTextEditor` working side by side plus some global settings, as demonstrated by the video below:
+Finally, the sample app shows two [`ExpandableTextView`][ExpandableTextView] working side by side plus some global settings, as demonstrated by the video below:

 https://user-images.githubusercontent.com/3756628/117474459-4cb32800-af31-11eb-942e-723da3b86bd7.mp4